 Like any other web app, a MERN application consists of three key components:

-• Presentation layer (UI/frontend).
+Presentation layer (UI/frontend).
 This is the interface that users see and interact with.
-In full-stack MERN development, it’s built with React, a JavaScript library developed and maintained by Meta.
+In full-stack development services, it’s built with React, a JavaScript library developed and maintained by Meta.

 How to Develop a MERN Application in 7 Steps